Facts about Dioxins

 Where can you get more information on dioxin?

-The U.S. EPA's draft reassessment and the IWG's "Questions and Answers" document were key sources of information utilized in preparation of this web page.
+(The U.S. EPA's draft reassessment and the IWG's "Questions and Answers" document were key sources of information utilized in preparation of this web page.)This December 1998 Agency for Toxic Substances and Disease Registry (ATSDR) document provides a concise characterization of toxicological and adverse health effects information:

 Go to > top.